 After your lawn has properly established itself, the next step is to perform proper maintenance practices to ensure long term success of your lawn.
-Check out our seven pillars of maintenance fundamentals on our Maintenance page.
+Check out our maintenance fundamentals on the Maintenance page.
 We also offer seasonal maintenance videos for each grass type and grass-specific maintenance guides on this page.
 Lastly, be sure to subscribe to our Sod University weekly newsletter for expert insights on all things lawn care.

 |There are no products|